 Over the years we have analysed more than 44,000 environmental grants, with a total value of more than £3.4 billion.

 This research has given us a thorough understanding of the supply side of the philanthropic grants market.
-(See for example the first six reports below).
+(Some examples are listed below).

 We have also studied the demand side of the market, running multiple surveys and research projects to assess capacity gaps in social movements.
-(Three examples are shown below).
+(See examples below).
 We have carried out comparative research in the UK, across Europe, in the United States, and in Israel.

 We speak to civil society changemakers about the precise nature of the opportunities and barriers they face, and assess the role of good (and bad) grantmaking practice in supporting social movements.